zulip/zulip/help/manage-user-groups.md

 !!! tip ""

-    To add users in bulk, you can copy members from an existing stream or user group.
+    To add users in bulk, you can copy members from an existing channel or user group.

 {end_tabs}